jmazanec15/lucene-test/README.md

 ### Example usage

-Before starting, you need to create an environment variable file, test.env, that contains all of the configs.
+Before starting, you need to create a small script, `run.sh`, that contains all of the configs.
 See [Parameters](#parameters) for more details.

 To run end to end,
 ```
-docker compose --env-file test.env -f compose-test.yaml up
+./run.sh

 # Stop the framework
-docker compose --env-file test.env -f compose-test.yaml down
+docker compose -f compose-test.yaml down
 ```

 ### Parameters